 Also of interest is that Saint Paul Island has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.21% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

 One of the nice things about Saint Paul Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.